Ashes for ever

 2nd June 2017

-Changing trends in mourning has led to a funeral group introducing a new website for products that hold ashes.
+Changing trends in mourning has led to Douch Family Funeral Directors in Dorset introducing a new website for urns for ashes, cremation and memorial jewellery.

 Douch Family Funeral Directors have examples of the products in its branches so people can see, touch and feel them.

-Its online shop means they are easily accessible and already the products are popular with relatives.
+The online shop means they are easily accessible and already, the products are popular with relatives.

 After a cremation, all or part of a person’s ashes can be retained and more people want to keep a physical memory of a loved one.

-The products also include ‘cuddle stones’ that are meant to be held, and are available in a variety of materials.
+The products also include ‘cuddle stones’ which contain ashes, are meant to be held and are available in a variety of materials.

 Keeping up with change